AIHA's new Public Policy Agenda is built on four goals:

 Make a difference by joining AIHA’s Government Relations Committee

-- Implementing the current, and proposing new goals and activities under AIHA's Public Policy Agenda.
+- Working on and proposing new projects to implement AIHA's new Public Policy Agenda.

-- Developing specific model language for legislation and regulations at the Federal, State, and local levels.
+- Developing model language for legislation and regulations at the Federal, State, and local levels.

-- Organizing and mobilizing AIHA's members for the purpose of achieving the Association's objectives through government relations.
+- Organizing and mobilizing AIHA's members to help achieve the Association's government relations goals.

 - Advising AIHA's Board of Directors on government relations matters.

 Government relations is fast-paced, exciting, and vital to our society.
 Your voice and expertise are needed.
-We truly do depend upon you, our members, to achieve our common goals.
+We truly do depend upon you to realize our common goals.
 Together, we achieve amazing things.

-If you'd like to join the ACTIONS Committee or receive additional information on it, please contact Mark Ames, AIHA’s Director of Government Relations via email or (703) 846-0730.
+If you'd like to join the Government Relations Committee or receive additional information on it, please contact Mark Ames, AIHA’s Director of Government Relations via email or (703) 846-0730.